udit19281/YoutubeVideoDownloader/README.md

 # About
-Script will download youtube video in both mp3 and mp4 formats in the highest resolution possible.
+- Script will download youtube video in both mp3 and mp4 formats in the highest resolution possible.
-Input a url and output name.
+- Input a url and output file name.

 # Tested on
-- Windows
+- Windows 10

 - Linux